gaucho1978/BACCAble/README.md

 ## Firmware description
 The following video will show the structure of the firmware.
 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/zmMgXUu2TZM/0.jpg)](https://www.youtube.com/watch?v=zmMgXUu2TZM)
-Note: the video was made before to update the method to send rfhub reset message for 10 seconds, and before of the code optimization in the main loop.
+Note: the video was made before to update the method to send rfhub reset message for 10 seconds, and before of the code optimization in the main loop, and before latest functionalities were added.

 ## Usage when configured to act as Canable
 when configured as canable the firmware acts as the classic SLCAN firmware. it means that you can use it with a pc equipped with savvycan tool, in order to sniff packets in the canbus.